sofblocks/sofblocks.github.io/_posts/2020-05-07-cryptography.md

 ---
-layout: archive
+layout: single
 title: "Cryptography"
-date: 2020-05-07
 excerpt: "`Cryptography` is the science of secret writing with the intention of keeping the data secret."
 tags:
  - cryptography
  - kerberos
  - encryption
-comments: true
+toc: true
-published: true
+toc_sticky: true
 classes: wide
-toc: true
+last_modified_at: 2020-05-10
 ---

 ## What is Kerberos?